pystiche/papers/docs/source/api/pystiche_papers.ulyanov_et_al_2016.rst

 The original authors have provided two implementations.
 Unfortunately, the hyperparameters used differ from those in the paper, as well as among the individual implementations themselves.
-If you use ``instance_norm`` and ``imp_params`` as in the following table, the appropriate parameters will be used:
+If you use ``instance_norm`` and ``impl_params`` as in the following table, the appropriate parameters will be used:

-  - ``"master"``: The parameters specified in the implementation branch `master <https://github.com/pmeier/texture_nets/tree/master>`_.
+  - ``master``: The parameters specified in the implementation branch `master <https://github.com/pmeier/texture_nets/tree/master>`_.
   - ``"texture_nets_v1"``: The parameters specified in the implementation branch `texture_nets_v1 <https://github.com/pmeier/texture_nets/tree/texture_nets_v1>`_.